 Genus: Aeonium

-Aeonium 'Superbang' is creation from Asia, most likely from China.
+Aeonium 'Superbang' is an Asian creation, most likely from China.
 It is thought to be a variegated form of Aeonium 'Velour'.

 Aeonium 'Superbang' is a stunning succulent with a branched stem that supports rosettes of leaves, showcasing an impressive array of colors.
-This plant offsets readily, quickly growing into a compact shrublet.
-During the cooler months or in lower light conditions, the leaves display pale yellow variegation along the edges, with the central part being lime green.
-As the light levels increase in the spring, the outer variegation transforms into a bright red, and the central portion deepens to a deep dark red that can appear nearly black.
+This plant offsets readily and quickly grows into a compact shrublet.
+During the cooler months or in low light, the leaves display pale yellow variegation along the edges, with the central part lime green.
+As light levels increase in spring, the outer variegation turns bright red, and the central portion deepens to a dark red that can appear nearly black.

 To date, flowering has not been observed.